Jump to: Skills Competition Schedule |

 The team competition has drawn up to 30 competing teams from local, state and federal corrections, law enforcement (both domestic and international) as well as military.
 This provides an excellent networking opportunity as well as a broad base of knowledge from which to draw and gauge your own team’s mission readiness and performance under stress.

-For 2022, the Skills Competition will be held on Sunday, Monday: May 1-2.
-There will be a mandatory Team Leader meeting on Saturday, April 30, 2022, starting at 5 pm at the Training Center onsite at the decommissioned West Virginia Penitentiary.
-The site will be open from NOON to 5:00pm on Saturday, April 30, 2022, for Team Leaders and their Teams for walk-throughs and briefings.
-The day will culminate with the Team Leader only meeting at 5:00pm.
+For 2023, the Skills Competition will be held on Sunday, Monday: 30 April - 1 May.
+There will be a mandatory Team Leader meeting on Saturday, April 29, 2023, starting at 5 pm at the Training Center onsite at the decommissioned West Virginia Penitentiary.
+The site will be open from NOON to 5:00pm on Saturday, April 29, 2023, for Team Leaders and their Teams for walk-throughs and briefings.
+The day will culminate with the Team Leader only meeting at 5:00 pm.
 A standard safety briefing is conducted as well as any basic housekeeping issues.
-A review of the Operations Order for each event is conducted in the briefing room, followed by a walk-through of the event area with the Lead Judge of the event reviewing or demonstrating each scored task(s).
+A review of the Operations Order for each event is conducted, followed by a walk-through of the event area with the Lead Judge of the event reviewing or demonstrating each scored task(s).
 Questions are permitted.

 It is then the Team Leader’s responsibility to properly relay the information provided at the briefing to his or her team.
 Just as in a real-world mission, this is a critical skill for the Team Leader.
 It may not be scored, but deficiencies in this area will absolutely show themselves during the competition.
 Communication skills are just as important as physical skills.